bhstark2/latency/report.md

 This, of course, means that cloud gaming platforms are now more bandwidth intensive than traditional games, as they have to transmit high resolution video at a high frame rate to the client side.
-GeForce Now, for example, states that it "requires at least 15Mbps for 720p at 60fps and 25 Mbps for 1080p at 60fps".
+GeForce Now, for example, states that it "requires at least 15Mb/s for 720p at 60fps and 25 Mb/s for 1080p at 60fps".

 There is also anecdotal evidence that suggests that high or erratic latency may also be used by cloud gaming platforms as a signal to reduce